-Gowan Jewellers – through the centuries
+Gowan Jewellers – the history of 3 Bell Street premises.

 1841 - Thomas Pratt aged 60 was a Watchmaker living & working in the premises on what was then known as Cock Street .